DanielMSussman/SurfaceVoronoi/README.md

+This repo is a fork of [SurfaceVoronoi](https://github.com/sssomeone/SurfaceVoronoi).
+The main modifications are simply to make it compatible with a linux development environment.
+Changes include;

+* A cmake-style build (cd build && cmake .. && make)
+* removing dependence on "Windows.h" header (and replacing all "GetTick" timing calls with a dependence on #include <chrono> instead)

+This was tested on Ubuntu 24.04.
+You'll need  to apt-get install libgmp, libmpfr, and libeigen-dev, and cmake install the CGAL headers.

+The original readme is reproduced below:

 # SurfaceVoronoi
 Code of SIGGRAPH Asia 2022 Paper SurfaceVoronoi: Efficiently Computing Voronoi Diagrams over Mesh Surfaces with Arbitrary Distance Solvers.